-The finite element model is a half symmetry model with the crack introduced at the symmetry plane.
-An uncracked Abaqus model containing C3D20 elements has the starter crack is introduced by Zencrack.
+The finite element model is a half symmetry model with the crack introduced by Zencrack at the symmetry plane.
 The crack tip is modelled with collapsed crack front elements having quarter point nodes.
 The load is applied at a single point and distributed onto the cylindrical outer surface of the end of the model using a distributed coupling constraint.
 The load and temperature time histories are defined using AMPLITUDE definitions.
 The temperature changes are applied instantaneously throughout the body (i.e. the temperature is uniform through the model at any time instant).
 The Abaqus CONTOUR INTEGRAL option is used to calculate energy release rates along the crack front through the time history.
 The analysis uses temperature dependent Young's modulus and Poisson ratio for coarse grained RR1000.
 This is a high strength nickel based alloy developed by Rolls-Royce for disc applications [15].
 Temperature dependent Walker coefficients are used for the fatigue law and a COMET law (i.e. Eq.
 8) is used for the time dependent growth law.
 The crack growth is calculated using Eq.
 4 and the integration procedure described earlier.

-The simulations for this analysis use linear elastic modelling with temperature dependent material and crack growth laws.
-The crack growth laws are K based with growth calculations using K values determined from the linear elastic analyses.
+The simulations use linear elastic modelling with temperature dependent material and K-based crack growth laws.
 The high temperature effects that occur in the physical specimen are embodied within the two crack growth laws that are derived from test data correlated against K solutions [16].
-Small scale creep conditions dominate in this high strength alloy thus making K a valid parameter for the simulation.
+Small scale creep conditions dominate in this high strength alloy making K a valid parameter.

-An initial cracked mesh and an analysis result showing calculated growth profiles superimposed on the geometry are shown in Fig. 13.
+An initial cracked mesh and an analysis result showing calculated growth profiles superimposed on the geometry are shown in Fig. 11.
 Several load and temperature histories were defined as part of this study with testing also being carried out.
-A typical load cycle is shown in Fig. 14.
+A typical load cycle is shown in Fig. 12.
 The aim of the process was to determine whether simulation using "standard" growth laws could be applied to predict growth in complex thermo-mechanical load cycles.
 More detailed comparison of the simulation and test results can be found in [16].